 Things going on we want you to know about!

-All invited!
-Free!
+Free.
 Register HERE.

 At their June 16, 2020, meeting, the steering committee of the Climate Action Alliance of the Valley voted unanimously in favor of supporting Black Lives Matter with this resolution:

 Resolved that the Climate Action Alliance of the Valley stands in support of Black Lives Matter, that we support a redirection of tax dollars away from policies that enable police brutality, and toward policies that meet community needs and link environmental and social justice.

 Check out all the solar installations counted so far in Harrisonburg for the 2019 Harrisonburg Solar Census.
 If you have solar, be counted!